Locations:

 Male Breast Cancer

-Male breast cancer develops in the breast tissue of men and people assigned male at birth (AMAB).
-Your chest contains breast tissue where cancer cells can grow.
-Without treatment, cancer can spread throughout your body.
-Treatment includes surgery, chemotherapy, radiation and hormone therapy.
-The outlook depends on your cancer stage.
+Male breast cancer develops in breast tissue.
+Your chest contains undeveloped milk ducts and other tissue where cancer can grow.
+Without treatment, it can spread throughout your body.
+Symptoms include a firm, painless lump on one side of your chest.
+Treatment includes surgery, chemotherapy, radiation, hormone therapy and targeted therapy.

-A tumor that’s formed in the lining of the breast ducts, near the nipple.
+Male breast cancer, with a tumor that’s formed in the lining of the breast ducts, near the nipple

 Ductal carcinoma, which forms in your breast ducts, is the most common form of male breast cancer.